Harsh-Aaryan/canvas-rpg/README.md

 ## Installation

-1. Download the extension from the Chrome Web Store (or load unpacked for development)
+1.  load unpacked for development
 2. Pin the extension to your toolbar for easy access
 3. Click the Canvas RPG icon to open the game interface